5 takeaways from the abortion pill case before the U.S. Supreme Court

-WASHINGTON — (AP) — U.S. Supreme Court justices on Tuesday did not appear ready to limit Americans' access to the abortion pill mifepristone, in a case that could have major implications for the Food and Drug Administration's oversight of thousands of medications.
+WASHINGTON — (AP) — U.S. Supreme Court justices on Tuesday did not appear ready to limit access to the abortion pill mifepristone, in a case that could have far-reaching implications for millions of American women and for scores of drugs regulated by the Food and Drug Administration.

 It's the first abortion-related case the court has taken since a majority of the current justices struck down the constitutional right to abortion in 2022.